 January 02, 2018 3 min read

-After first few weeks or months post delivery, mother undergoes various emotional up-downs.
-Along with many wonderful feeling such as joy, ecstasy and happiness, a mother may feel sad and gloomy.
+After the first few weeks or months post-delivery, the mother undergoes various emotional up-downs.
+Along with many wonderful feelings such as joy, ecstasy, and happiness, a mother may feel sad and gloomy.
 ‘Baby blues’ defines crying and sadness bouts following childbirth.
-These baby blues are common and typically attributed because of the hormonal changes after childbirth.
-However, sometimes the situation for some women can be worst leading to postpartum depression.
+These baby blues are common and typically attributed to the hormonal changes after childbirth.
+However, sometimes the situation for some women can be worse, leading to postpartum depression.
 While baby blues stay for a short period, postpartum depression (PPD) can last for several months.

 Core Symptoms of PPD